mape-maker/mape-maker/documentation/sections/options.rst

    * - -sf
      - \\-\\-second_file
      - TEXT
-     - path to a simulation input dataset with one timeseries only (e.g. actuals), from which scenarios for the other timeseries are generated (e.g. forecasts)
+     - path to a simulation input dataset with one or two timeseries (e.g. actuals), from which scenarios for the other timeseries are generated (e.g. forecasts)
    * - -st
      - \\-\\-simulated_timeseries
      - TEXT